-- The first is that the US and global economies may be slow to recover from the pandemic, causing interest rates to remain low and investors to continue favouring growth stocks. - The second risk is that a number of companies in the value universe are structurally impaired.
-For example, some airlines are likely to survive only with continued government assistance.
-Full-price department stores have lost share to online and discount retailers; this could continue even after the pandemic ends, as consumers remain budget conscious. - Finally, a Biden victory could result in higher regulation in sectors such as energy and financials, which currently have larger weightings in value indices than in growth indices.
-Growth stocks could also be at risk under a Biden administration due to a proposal to increase taxes on foreign income from a minimum of 10.5% to 21.0%.
-This could disproportionally impact US technology companies disproportionally, which derived 43% of their revenue from the United States compared with 60% for the S&P 500 in 2019.
+- The first is that the US and global economies may be slow to recover from the pandemic, causing interest rates to remain low and investors to continue favoring growth stocks. - The second risk is that a number of companies in the value universe are structurally impaired.
+Some airlines, for example, will likely survive only with continued government assistance.
+Full-price department stores have lost share to online and discount retailers; this could continue even after the pandemic ends as consumers remain budget conscious. - 3.
+Finally, a Biden victory could result in higher regulation in sectors such as energy and financials, which currently have larger weightings in value indices than in growth indices.
+Growth stocks could also be at risk under a Biden Administration due to a proposal to increase in taxes on foreign income from a minimum of 10.5% to 21%.
+This could disproportionately impact US technology companies, which derived approximately 43% of their revenue from the US compared with 60% for the S&P 500 in 2019.
 The technology sector has a higher weighing in growth indices than in value indices.
 In short, both value and growth stocks could be negatively impacted by a Biden victory.
-Offsetting this, at least in part, is the likelihood of additional fiscal stimulus under a Biden administration, especially in case of a Democratic sweep.
-By comparison, a Trump reelection may result in cyclical stocks outperforming given a pro-business agenda, with large cap technology stocks a likely source of funds.
+Offsetting this, at least in part, is the likelihood of additional fiscal stimulus under a Biden Administration, especially if there is a Democratic sweep.
+By comparison, a Trump re-election may result in cyclical stocks outperforming given a pro-business agenda, with large cap technology stocks a likely source of funds.